kkylelu/chongAiTa/README.md

 ## Built With

-- Utilized the Journaling Suggestions Framework introduced at WWDC23 for personalized diary suggestions
+- Utilized the Journaling Suggestions Framework introduced at WWDC23 for personalized diary suggestions.

-- Integrated OpenAI API for Chatbot and diary summaries
+- Integrated OpenAI API for Chatbot and diary summaries.

-- Developed custom calendar instead of using frameworks
+- Developed custom calendar instead of using frameworks.

-- Implemented expense charts with SwiftUI
+- Implemented expense charts with SwiftUI.

-- Refactored architecture from MVC to MVVM for better maintainability and testability
+- Refactored architecture from MVC to MVVM for better maintainability and testability.

-- Used Google Maps and Places APIs to display user location, nearby animal hospitals and landmarks
+- Used Google Maps and Places APIs to display user location, nearby animal hospitals and landmarks.

-- Integrated Local JSON, Firebase Firestore and Storage for fast data access
+- Integrated Local JSON, Firebase Firestore and Storage for fast data access.

-- Reduced photo loading time and storage by 50% through compression techniques
+- Reduced photo loading time and storage by 50% through compression techniques.

-- Utilized Kingfisher for optimized image loading
+- Utilized Kingfisher for optimized image loading.

-- Adopted FirebaseAuth and Sign in with Apple for secure authentication
+- Adopted FirebaseAuth and Sign in with Apple for secure authentication.

-- Applied Lottie animation for enhanced visual appeal and UX
+- Applied Lottie animation for enhanced visual appeal and UX.

 ## Running the Tests

 The "PawsPal" project uses the XCTest framework for testing.
 To start testing:

-1. Create a new test target in Xcode and add test files to it
+1. Create a new test target in Xcode and add test files to it.

-2. Place test files in the "test" folder, following the project structure
+2. Place test files in the "test" folder, following the project structure.

-3. Write test functions using XCTest
+3. Write test functions using XCTest.

-4. Run the tests from Xcode
+4. Run the tests from Xcode.

 ## Dependencies